quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Using Reserved Versions

 For a server to use a new version in the future, clients must correctly handle unsupported versions.
-To ensure this, a server SHOULD include a reserved version (see {{versions}}) while generating a Version Negotiation packet.
+To help ensure this, a server SHOULD include a reserved version (see {{versions}}) while generating a Version Negotiation packet.

 The design of version negotiation permits a server to avoid maintaining state for packets that it rejects in this fashion.
 However, when the server generates